 The final section on service allows pupils to serve the school and community by completing activities which will benefit the whole school and wider community, through volunteering and fundraising activities.
 Volunteering Opportunities will be emailed out regularly to pupils with opportunities that are available in school and outside of school.
 They will also be advertised in school and pupils will be invited to apply for these volunteering opportunities.
-Please see below for the current volunteering opportunities.

 Parents and carers will also receive an email containing the volunteering opportunities.
 As some of the opportunities on offer, take place outside of school hours and in the wider community; we request parents/carers ensure that they accompany pupils to these volunteering opportunities to ensure their safety and well-being.
 These external volunteering opportunities are also an opportunity for parents and carers to connect with our local community.

 As pupils complete each of the Master Mission tasks, they will need to provide evidence to demonstrate their completion.
 Form Tutors will sign off the evidence in pupils’ planners.
 All pupils who have completed the Bronze Master Mission successfully will receive an award and then be invited to complete the Silver Master Mission award.